-Instructors provide valuable feedback through assignments, regular weekly online conferencing sessions, discussion forums, and direct email.
+Instructors provide valuable feedback through assignments, online conferencing sessions, discussion forums, and direct email.
 Students interact and learn with one another through open conferencing times, discussion forums, peer reviews and assessments, and collaborative assignments and presentations.

-All course material is online and no textbook is required (unless otherwise stated).
-Assignments are submitted electronically through the assignment submission or via email in special circumstances.
-Major unit tests are completed "offline" at a time convenient for the student, and every course ends in a final exam, which the student writes under the supervision of a proctor approved by OES at a predetermined time and place.
-The final mark and report card are then forwarded to the student's home school, unless of course the student has chosen OES to be their home school.
+All course material is online and no textbook is required (unless otherwise stated or provided).
+Assignments are submitted electronically through the assignment submission and are subject to plagiarism checks for authenticity and originality.
+Major unit tests are completed "offline" at a time convenient for the student (with a proctor), and every course ends in a final exam, which the student writes under the supervision of a proctor approved by OES at a predetermined time and place.
+The final mark and report card are then forwarded to the student's home school or district office, unless of course the student has chosen OES to be their home school.